In 2022, tuition for full-time students at The Catholic University of America was $53,040 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of The Catholic University of America undergrads use financial aid to finance their education.
-In 2021, 1,567 of the 3,055 undergrads enrolled received financial aid.
-The Catholic University of America meets 79 percent of the demonstrated financial need for undergraduates.
+The majority of The Catholic University of America undergrads use financial aid to help pay for school.
+In 2022, 1,548 of the 2,929 undergrads enrolled received financial aid.
+The Catholic University of America meets 83% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $37,497 a year.
-The Catholic University of America graduates who have student loans graduate with an average of $40,893 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $41,090.04 a year.
+Around 63% of The Catholic University of America undergrads take out student loans to cover any remaining costs.
+The Catholic University of America graduates who have student loans graduate with an average of $48,101 of student loan debt.